The ‘Keep-This’ Simple, Smart, Sustainable Handbook to Nantucket

 6 Broad Street; 508-228-1151; [email protected]

-Little Free Library is a non-profit organization that supports a love of reading through neighborhood book exchanges.
-At mail-box sized kiosks maintained by the community, passersby are encouraged to take a book, or leave a book.
-There are 10 Little Free Libraries on Nantucket.
+Little Free Library is a nonprofit that supports reading through free, community-managed neighborhood book exchanges.
+There are several Little Free Libraries on Nantucket.
 Find one near you.

 1 India Street; website